A GameObject contains components. (See documentation on GameObject for more information.)

 It is impossible to create a GameObject in the Editor without a Transform Component.
 This component defines the GameObject’s position, rotation, and scale in the game world and Scene view.

-The Transform Component also enables a concept called Parenting, which is utilized through the Unity Editor and is a critical part of working with GameObjects.
-To learn more about the Transform Component and Parenting, read the Transform Component Reference page.
+The Transform Component also enables a concept called ‘parenting’ which is a critical part of working with GameObjects.
+To learn more about the Transform Component and parenting, see the Transform Component Reference page.

-Looking at the Main Camera GameObject, you can see that it contains a different collection of Components.
+Looking at the Inspector of the Main Camera GameObject, you can see that it contains additional components.
 Specifically, a Camera Component, a GUILayer, a Flare Layer, and an Audio Listener.
-All of these Components provide additional functionality to the GameObject.
-Without them, there would be nothing rendering the graphics of the game for the person playing!
-Rigidbodies, Colliders, Particles, and Audio are all different Components (or combinations of Components) that can be added to any given GameObject.
+All of these components provide functionality to this GameObject.